 A year ago, the Telegraph also reported that a lack of helicopters for resupply had scuppered plans to erect a similar set of observation towers as early as 2008.
 Whether this would have been a sensible thing to do might be open to debate, Helmand is not Northern Ireland, but it is a reasonable proposition.
 Having persistent eyes on is a proven method of restricting movement, although not a panacea

-Lockheed Martin were awarded their first aerostat contract for Iraq in 2004, a large design that was used above Baghdad to provide radar and electro optical imagery in addition to radio rebroadcast.
+Lockheed Martin was awarded their first aerostat contract for Iraq in 2004, a large design that was used above Baghdad to provide radar and electro-optical imagery in addition to a radio rebroadcast.